Practical review

 Payment and treatment issues are treated as separate silos

-A liability or capacity dispute often creates a second crisis: weekly payments are cut and treatment stalls.
+A liability or capacity dispute can create a second issue: weekly payments are cut while treatment also stalls.
 Good PIC preparation looks at the whole claim position, not just the formal dispute heading.

 Reports answer the wrong legal question